Built-In Functions

 %OCCUR dsn name Returns an unsigned numeric value of the current occurrence number of the dsn name (data structure).
 Also can be used to set the occurrence number.

-[%OMITTED](OMITTED_Function.html) %OMITTED is **only** valid inside of BegProc routines for ILE procedures, and is only valid on Parameters that have the * **OMIT** option; i.e. DCLSRPARM CustName Options (*OMIT) if not %OMITTED(CustName) //we have a name EndIf
+%OMITTED %OMITTED is only valid inside BegProc routines for ILE procedures, and only on parameters with the OMIt option.
+Example:

 DCLSRPARM CustAddress

-[%SECONDS](SECONDS_Function.html) number The result is a time or timestamp value with the appropriate *number* of seconds added or subtracted.
+%SECONDS number A time or timestamp value with the appropriate number of seconds added or subtracted.

 %SQRT numeric expression The square root of the numeric expression.